 We recommend you use a browser that supports current Web standards.

 The National Public Toilet Map Web site has been tested with the following browsers:

 - Apple Safari

 - Mozilla Firefox

-Older browsers can still be used to access the site, but are not recommended and may not display the site as intended.
+Older browsers are not recommended and may not display the site as intended.